THE DESIGN PROCESS

 The Design Process

-The process of designing a golf course requires careful thought and planning to foresee and account for any number of problems or factors that might become challenges facing the project outcome.
+The process of designing courses requires careful thought and planning to foresee and account for any number of problems or factors that might become challenges facing the project outcome.
 As architects, we are essentially problem solvers and by developing solutions or ideas prior to construction, the project will progress in the most efficient and cost effective manner possible.

 The Design Process can be outlined by a series of steps:

 - Identify the project constraints and challenges, including Legal, Financial and Environmental.

 - Begin to develop plausible solutions by sketching various design possibilities.